SebasR1C0/Ethical-Hacking/Web Hacking/HTTP&HTTPS.md

 - curl -k: Skip SSL certificate
 - curl -v: See HTTP response and request
 - curl -vvv: See more information about the conection
+- curl -I: See the HEAD
+- curl -A: Set up 'User-Agent'